FourthState/plasma-mvp-sidechain/README.md

 Navigate to `<dirpath>` (default is `$HOME/.plasmacli`), set ethereum client configuration parameters in plasma.toml.
 Use `plasmacli` to run any of the commands for this light client

-The light client uses the Ethereum keystore to create and store passphrase encrypted keys in `$HOME/.plasmacli/keys/`

 ### Plasma Architecture
 See our [research repository](https://github.com/FourthState/plasma-research) for architectural explanations of our Plasma implementation.